 Encapsulating your crawlspace is a good start for eliminating many sources of indoor air pollution.
 Proper crawlspace encapsulation involves sealing all floor penetrations, covering the dirt floor with a plastic vapor barrier and securing it to the foundation walls, and, when necessary, installing a dehumidifier.
 This process prevents mold and pest-related contaminants from penetrating your home envelope and polluting indoor air.

 The next objective is to properly filter your indoor air.
-Changing your pleated, 1-inch filter on a regular basis is one way to do it, although keep in mind that pleated filters can have a negative impact on the performance and lifespan of your heating and air system.
+Changing your pleated, 1-inch filter regularly is one way to do it, although keep in mind that pleated filters can hurt the performance and lifespan of your heating and air system.
 HEPA filters, on the other hand, can do a better job of cleaning indoor air without restricting air flow or reducing HVAC system performance.

 After eliminating sources of pollution and filtering your air, you’ve got to properly exchange your indoor air, too.
 The best way to do that is to install a fresh air system that:

 - Brings in outdoor air, similar to opening a window

 - Filters the outdoor air before it enters your home, unlike opening a window

 - Balances the humidity of the air entering your air handler

 - Routes stale indoor air outside of your home